Free Shipping on all U.S. orders over $125!

 Previous to Moore's appearances as Bond, cigar smoking in 007 films was rarely seen.
 Bernard Lee, who played M, Bond's superior and head of the Secret Intelligence Service, smoked a cigar in Goldfinger (1964) while briefing Bond at the Bank of England.
 Italian actor Adolfo Celi, who played the villain Emilio Largo in 1965's Thunderball can be seen smoking cigarillos at various points.

 Moore's cigar smoking is also a rare instance of an actor's personal preferences being used to inform a characterization of Bond.
-There's also a popular, long-standing rumor that Moore added a clause in his contract so that he would be provided with an unlimited supply of Montecristo cigars while shooting the Bond films.
+There's also a popular, long-standing rumor that Moore added a clause in his contract which provided with an unlimited supply of Montecristo cigars while shooting the Bond films.
 While he primarily enjoyed cigars, Moore occasionally smoked pipes and can be seen in photographs smoking a Falcon pipe while on set.

-Roger Moore's time as James Bond remains memorable and iconic, with many fans considering him to be their favorite Bond.
-"My personality is entirely different than previous Bonds.
-I'm not that cold-blooded killer type.
-Which is why I play it mostly for laughs," Moore once said.
-His personality made him a fascinating Bond and he was always entertaining no matter how outlandish the plot or whatever seemingly impossible situations Bond faced.
-A tribute piece written for The Telegraph summed up Moore's Bond rather nicely, saying, "Most people settle on Sir Roger Moore or Sir Sean Connery as their favourite Bond.
+Regardless of your preferences for who played Bond, Moore was an icon: a suave man with a big heart and dry wit.
+It's just a bonus that he had great taste in smoking preferences.
+A tribute piece written for The Telegraph sums up Moore's Bond rather nicely, saying, "Most people settle on Sir Roger Moore or Sir Sean Connery as their favourite Bond.
 Why Moore?
 Because he was Bond incarnate, and then some.
 He was the quintessential Englishman, somewhere between gentleman and jester — a slick, schmaltzy, suave provocateur.
 Moore's 007 was, in a word, fun: never above a wry laugh, preferably with a dry Martini in hand."
 Moore perfectly embodied the role, making one of cinema's most beloved and enduring characters even more spectacular.

 Category: Pipe Line